Fiach-Dubh/BITCOIN-YouTube/README.md

 Then the BITCOIN YouTube Channel is for you!

+Basically, you answer some questions, we review your content samples, then give you login access to the channel with your own YouTube/Gmail account.
+You can then upload and use the BITCOIN channel as your see fit.

 Want to join as a content contributor to the Channel?

 Make a request in "Issues" and try to answer these questions https://github.com/Fiach-Dubh/BITCOIN-YouTube/blob/main/Application%20Questions